shawntabai/bufzel/breaking_test/README.md

 The script that gets generated for the test follows the following flow:

 1. `cd` into the workspace root directory
-2. `cd` into the root directory of the git repo
+2. `cd` into the root directory of the current git repo
 3. Execute the `buf breaking` command with the specified proto files, diffing against the specified git branch

 ## Example